 When you cool down in yoga, you end with a few minutes lying still on your back, eyes closed, focused on slow, deep breathing.
 Turns out, I was already doing a form of meditation–and honestly, this relaxation time at the end of my yoga practice was my favorite.
 It was the time when I could focus on completely relaxing every part of my body and calming my mind to prepare for the rest of the day.

 Eventually it was the claims that meditation can help people deal with chronic pain that kept me interested.

-The Mindfulness Journal says that pain in the body is also felt in the mind, and meditation can be used to lessen your discomfort.
+According to The Mindfulness Journal, pain in the body is also felt in the mind, and meditation can be used to lessen your discomfort.
 Meditation “can help decrease some of the stress and inflammation that often makes the hurt worse, while giving you some control over your reaction to pain and discomfort.”

-According to Mindful Magazine, “science has confirmed that slow, deep breathing calms by reducing heart rate and activating the parasympathetic (calming) nervous system.
+Mindful Magazine states that “science has confirmed that slow, deep breathing calms by reducing heart rate and activating the parasympathetic (calming) nervous system.
 The result?
 Your body relaxes and your mind quiets.”